 Open 3D objects made by joining two-dimensional surfaces to create an empty container of a thickness that you define—such as a bottle or box.
 Because they contain no interior volume, the mass of a shell particle is much lower than a similarly shaped solid particle.

-Explore even more possibilities with Rocky DEM 3D simulation of whole or perforated of full interior volume composed of geometry triangles with no inward facing components.
+Explore even more possibilities with Ansys Rocky 3D simulation of whole or perforated of full interior volume composed of geometry triangles with no inward facing components.

 Complex and free-body motion

 Enable your equipment components to move freely in response to forces such as particle contacts, gravity, and more.